kalininalab/LoReMINE/README.md

   -t THREADS, --threads THREADS
-                        number of threads to use, default = 1 --force               Override the output in the existing output directory
+                        number of threads to use, default = 1 --force               Override the output in the existing output directory --verbose VERBOSE     Verbosity level of the output.
+Possible inputs are "0" or "1", where 0 = only prints status of the pipeline, 1 = prints status of the pipeline + output of each tools (default = 0)
 `````

 - ````` -i `````: Path to the input FASTA file of the genome for which you want to identify the taxonomy.
 Use this option to determine the taxonomy of a single genome